HasanZiyade/wavelet-audio-denoising/README.md

 ---

 ## Main Algorithm
 The main algorithm follows simple steps of signal denoising:

 ### Preprocessing
-- The audio file is turned it into a numpy array.
+- The audio file is turned into a numpy array.
 - Signal is normalized between -1 and 1.
 - Simulated white gaussian noise added to the signal.

 ### Decomposition
-- The decomposition will be made based on selected wavelet type and decomposition level.
+- The decomposition will be made based on the selected wavelet type and decomposition level.
 - Detail and approximation coefficients are returned for each level.

 ### Thresholding
-- Soft thresholding is applied to all signals
+- Soft thresholding is applied to all signals.
 - The detail coefficients will be thresholded using the selected method.

 ### Recomposition
-- The signal will be recomposed using pywt functions
+- The signal will be recomposed using pywt functions.
-- Parameters for the recomposition are the same as the decomposition function
+- Parameters for the recomposition are the same as the decomposition function.

 ---

 ## Installation

 1. Clone the repository: